alexgigliotti/dotfiles/README.md

 # dotfiles
-Here are my vim and tmux configurations
+Here are my bash, tmux, and vim configurations